 “Mr. Freeman is not afraid to reveal that the self-assured geniuses of contemporary literati are, in fact, breathing human beings—and as it turns out, this is exactly his aspiration.” – The Observer

-John’s work includes two anthologies discussing economic inequalities in America, Tales of Two Americas (2017) and Tales of Two Cities (2015), which was hailed as “a bristling portrayal of New York in the tradition of Jacob Riis” by Guernica.
-John’s authored books include How to Read a Novelist (2013)—a collection of 55 deeply informed and closely observed encounters with exceptional novelists — from Haruki Murakami to Edwidge Danticat to Jonathan Franzen, and The Tyranny of E-mail (2011), which considers the consequences of lives spent in an over-stimulated environment of media and communication saturation.
+Freeman’s body of work includes two anthologies of writing by authors addressing todays social fissures of privilege and inequality in America: Tales of Two Americas (2017) and Tales of Two Cities (2015), the latter of which was hailed by Guernica as “a bristling portrayal of New York in the tradition of Jacob Riis.”
+Freeman’s authored books include How to Read a Novelist (2013)—a collection of 55 deeply informed and closely observed encounters with exceptional novelists, from Haruki Murakami to Edwidge Danticat to Jonathan Franzen—and The Tyranny of E-mail (2011), which considers the consequences of lives spent in an over-stimulated environment of media and communication saturation.

-John’s work has been translated into more than twenty languages and has appeared in The New Yorker, The New York Times, The Wall Street Journal, The Los Angeles Times, The Paris Review, and The Guardian (London).
+Freeman’s work has been translated into more than twenty languages and has appeared in The New Yorker, The New York Times, The Wall Street Journal, The Los Angeles Times, The Paris Review, and The Guardian (London).
 In 2007, Freeman won the James Patterson Pageturner Award for his work as the president of the National Book Critics Circle.